 On arriving on the Vineyard I was thrilled to find out we’d be there for Illumination Night.
 It had always been my favorite event of the summer (still is) and I was beyond excited to be there for it.
 (Cue another embarrassing moment or two) When the community sing began I was amazed at how quickly the words to all the songs came back to me.
 I sang, clapped my hands, and was 8 years old again… and my daughter sat as far away from me as she could get… can’t say I blame her, I was a little on the excited side.
 I cannot believe I only took ONE picture.

 Our four days on the Vineyard came too quickly to an end.
 I was sure that I would never get back again… I still feel that way after each trip.
-There have been 46 trips since then and one schedule for October so I think that fear was unfounded.

 Was I a little on the frenzied side?
 Yes.
 I had dreamed about being back on the Vineyard for a long time and the reality of it was intense for me.
 Quite frankly I still get a touch of it each trip.
 My heart still beats quicker the closer to Woods Hole I get and try as I might I just can’t not burst into smiles.